Roblox/creator-docs/content/en-us/luau/type-checking.md

 ```

 ## Defining a Type

-A type can be defined using the `type` keyword
+A type can be defined using the `type` keyword.

 ```lua
 type Vector2 = {x: number, y: number}
 ```

 ## Inference Modes

-There are three type inference modes that Luau can use in `Class.Script|Scripts`
+There are three type inference modes that Luau can use in `Class.Script|Scripts`:

 * `--!nocheck` - Don't check types
 * `--!nonstrict` - Default mode for all scripts, only asserts variable types if they are explicitly annotated